 There are a ton of ecommerce options out there.
-Some are OK, a few are brilliant, but most of them tie things down pretty tightly.
+Some are poor, a few are pretty good, but most of them tie things down pretty tightly.

 At first it seems pretty attractive for a small business startup – what better than to build your website yourself with pre-made tools and templates?
 What could be more straightforward than to pay a regular monthly cost plus a cut of sales revenue?

 The problem becomes apparent when you project that cost over the lifetime of your business.
 It soon mounts up.